brandonwilliams2/java-selenium-framework/readme.md

 #### Running the test image with selenium grid
 1. make sure selenium grid is up and running
-2. run the test image
+2. run the test image using the above command

 #### Running the test image with selenium grid via docker-compose
 1. see https://github.com/brandonwilliams2/selenium-test-runner